Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --min_rbs_distance MIN_RBS_DISTANCE, -mr MIN_RBS_DISTANCE
                             The minimum distance (nucleotides) between the
                             ribosome binding site (Shine-Dalgarno sequence) and
-                            start codon.
+                            the start codon.
 Default is 3.
       --max_rbs_distance MAX_RBS_DISTANCE, -Mr MAX_RBS_DISTANCE
                             The maximum distance (nucleotides) between the
                             ribosome binding site (Shine-Dalgarno sequence) and
-                            start codon.
+                            the start codon.
 Default is 15.
       --rbs_not_after_tss, -at
-                            For generating best results, if the ribosome binding site (Shine-Dalgarno sequence) of sORF is not associated with TSS, this function will include this candidate as well.
+                            Including the sORFs which is not associated with ribosome binding site to highly-confidence sORF list.
                             Default is False.
       --fuzzy_rbs FUZZY_RBS, -zr FUZZY_RBS
-                            The number of nucleotides of Shine-Dalgarno sequence allow be different with AGGAGG.
+                            The number of nucleotides of ribosome binding site allow to be different with AGGAGG.
 Default is 2.
       --print_all_combination, -pa
-                            Non-annotated transcript may has many start codons and stop codons.
-This function can print all combinations of start codons and stop codons.
+                            For printing all combinations of multiple start and stop codons.
 Default is False.
-      --best_no_srna, -bs   For generating best results, this function can exclude the sORFs which overlap with sRNA.
+      --best_no_srna, -bs   Excluding the sORFs which overlap with sRNAs to highly confidence sORF list.
 Default is False.
-      --best_no_tss, -bt    For generating best results, this function can include the sORFs which are not associated with TSS.
+      --best_no_tss, -bt    Excluding the sORFs which do not start with TSS to highly confidence sORF list.
 Default is False.
       --ignore_hypothetical_protein IGNORE_HYPOTHETICAL_PROTEIN, -ih IGNORE_HYPOTHETICAL_PROTEIN
-                            This function is for ignoring hypothetical protein in genome annotation file.
+                            For ignoring hypothetical protein in genome annotation file.
 Default is False.

 - **Output files**